gtag('config', 'AW-943903666');

 Grocery stores suffer from the same challenges facing all retail.
 But Trader Joe’s is counting on more than just Joe-Joes and frozen mandarin chicken to keep customers happy.
 Pleasant in-store service is only one factor singled out by fans of the brand.
 Localized, easy-to-navigate store layouts, specialty private-label products, and a careful selection of products that ignores breadth for delight all contribute to an experience of which service is a piece.
 Staff members are encouraged to take ownership of their successes, and they contribute to a cohesive whole that allows Trader Joe’s to dominate on service as their differentiator, while never having to tout it.

 When a child cracks open a new Where’s Waldo? book, they’re eager to hunt for Waldo, and find him no matter how unlikely he is to stand out.
 Customers seeking a new product don’t have that single-minded focus: brands need to stand out clearly, and connect with audiences as compellingly as possible.
-Doing so requires moving beyond features and benefits, and ignoring overused approaches such as service.
+Doing so requires moving beyond features and benefits and ignoring overused approaches such as service.
 The companies who successfully differentiate let their customers know they share their purpose, and invite them to stop scouring the market for a cheaper competitor.